-Outdoor Facilities include the Knights outdoor track, the Clark baseball field, the Knights Softball field, the Knights Soccer/ Lacrosse field, a golf practice facility/course and several practice fields.
+Outdoor Facilities include the Knights football field, Knights outdoor track, the Clark baseball field, the Knights Softball field, the Knights Soccer/ Lacrosse field, a golf practice facility/course, Freedaddy Disc Golf Course, and several practice fields.
 An SA student identification card is required for students using the Physical Education indoor facilities.
 All others are required to have appropriate credentials issued by the Athletic Department.
 Guests of the university wishing to use the Physical Education facilities may request a visitor's pass from the Athletic Department.
 Students are allowed guests only if special arrangements are made through the Athletic Department and only if the host accompanies the guest.
 For questions about using the PE Center, contact (910) 277-5274.